peng-data-minimization/fitness-data-pipeline/README.md

 ```
 For more details see [cp-helm-charts#kafka](https://github.com/confluentinc/cp-helm-charts#kafka) and [cp-helm-charts#zookeepers](https://github.com/confluentinc/cp-helm-charts#zookeepers).

+**End2End Pipeline & Performance Testing**

+* run `./pipeline/bin/test-pipeline.sh` to execute the manual steps above and test the complete pipeline
+* run `./pipeline/bin/performance-test-kafka.sh` to deploy a Kafka client pod and execute performance tests for the Kafka broker

+Refer to [pipeline/README.md](pipeline/README.md) for more details.

 ### Local Setup

 To build and test the application locally, use docker-compose: